controlecidadao/samantha_ia/README.md

   ![cmake](https://github.com/controlecidadao/samantha_ia/blob/main/images/cmake2.png)
 <br><br>
-* Download the zip file from Samantha's repository by clicking [here](https://github.com/controlecidadao/samantha_ia/archive/refs/heads/main.zip) and unzip it to your computer:
+* Download the zip file from Samantha's repository by clicking [here](https://github.com/controlecidadao/samantha_ia/archive/refs/heads/main.zip) and unzip it to your computer.
+Select the drive where you want to install the program:

    ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/directory.png)
 <br><br>
-* Double click on `install_samantha_ia.bat` file to start installation.
+* Open `samantha_ia-main` directory and double click on `install_samantha_ia.bat` file to start installation.
 Windows may ask you to confirm the origin of the `.bat` file.
 Click on 'More info' and confirm.
 We encorage to inspect the code of all files:

    ![directory](https://github.com/controlecidadao/samantha_ia/blob/main/images/install.png)<br><br>